skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * Replaced the RC capacitor from 103 to 102
 * Replaced the monostable pushbutton capacitor from 103 to 104
 * Covered the 7-segment display with Babybel cheese red plastic wrappers...

-## Potential fixes
-* Replace 250 ohm red LED resistors with 1k ohm resistors
+* Replaced 250 ohm red LED resistors with 1k ohm resistors
-* Add a 1k pull-down resistor to the left leg of the 102 capacitor in the RAM module to sink the decharging capacitor currentand connect the clock pin of the other RAM chips directly to the system clock signal to avoid a double clock pulse in those chips.
+* Add a 1k pull-down resistor to the left leg of the 102 capacitor in the RAM module to sink the decharging capacitor current and connect the clock pin of the other RAM chips directly to the system clock signal to avoid a potential double clock pulse in those chips.
-  * Fixing that double clock pulse would probably fix the memory address register bouncing back to 0 when using HLTs in series and the IR populating the bus ahead of time
+* Found the bug that made the address register reset to 0.
+The "clear" signal fro m the R/C pushbutton is very weak and when the address register and ram have a large number of 0's there seems to be too much noise/power difference or something that makes that triggers the clear pin as if it was floating and hence active high.
+  * Solution: disconnect the clear pin of the memory address register from the Reset/Clear signal (we don't need to reset the address anyway as the fetch cycle will take care of loading the 0 address at the start of the program)
+  * To make the "runtime" inputs with HLTs work as expected make sure to hold the R/C button long enough to let the program counter value move to the memory address register, otherwise the micro clock would move to T1 before the address has been updated
+  * I've also removed the A and B register from the clear signal, it's the responsibility of the programer to set those to 0 with code as the clear signal resetted those registers randomly
+    * Also did it for the flags register, the programmer must make a sum/subtraction before relying on the status of the flags register
+* Replaced the 1k resistor in series with the potentiometer with two 10k resistors such that the maximum speed is bug free

 ## Programs
 * The programs below have been compiled to binary with this [assembly compiler](https://github.com/skirienkopanea/8bit).